Superman curse: Jerry Siegel and Joe Shuster

 Jerry Siegel and Joe Shuster, the creators of Superman, sold the rights to their creation to DC Comics for a relatively small amount of money, in contrast to the amount of money the character has generated over the decades.
 Despite the repeated efforts over the course of the rest of their lives to recover legal ownership of Superman, and a share in the immense profits that the character brought for DC Comics, DC's copyright on the character was renewed.
 By the 1950s, Shuster's worsening eyesight prevented him from drawing, and he worked as a deliveryman in order to earn a living.

-Jerry Robinson claimed that Shuster had delivered a package to the DC building, embarrassing the employees.
-He was summoned to the CEO, given $100.00, and told to buy a new coat and find another job.
+Comic book artist Jerry Robinson claimed that Shuster had delivered a package to the DC building, embarrassing the employees.
+He was summoned to the CEO, given $100, and told to buy a new coat and find another job.
 By 1976, Shuster was almost blind and living in a California nursing home.
 In 1975, Siegel launched a publicity campaign, in which Shuster participated, protesting DC Comics' treatment of him and Shuster.
-In the face of a great deal of negative publicity over their handling of the affair (and with the Superman movie coming soon), DC's parent company Warner Communications reinstated the byline dropped more than 30 years earlier and granted the pair a lifetime pension of $20,000 a year, plus health benefits.
+In the face of a great deal of negative publicity over their handling of the affair (and with the Superman feature film coming soon), DC's parent company Warner Communications reinstated the byline dropped more than 30 years earlier and granted the pair a lifetime pension of $20,000 a year, plus health benefits.
 The first issue with the restored credit was Superman (vol. 1) #302 (August 1976).
 Siegel died in 1996 and Shuster in 1992.

 Max and Dave Fleischer

-Brothers Max Fleischer and Dave Fleischer of Fleischer Studios, who produced the Paramount Superman cartoons began to quarrel with one another and their studio suffered financial disaster.
-After selling to Paramount Studios, the new owners fired the two brothers.
-Max died in poverty in a film industry charity hospital.
+Brothers Max Fleischer and Dave Fleischer of Fleischer Studios, who produced the Paramount Superman cartoons began to quarrel with one another and their studio suffered a financial disaster.
+After selling to Paramount Studios in 1942 by its son-in-law, Seymour Kneitel, and becoming Famous Studios, the new owners fired the two brothers.
+Max died in poverty in a film industry charity hospital in 1972, while Dave died of a stroke in 1979.